jwmcglynn/donner/docs/architecture.md

 ### Rendering Backend

-The rendering backend traverses the internal ECS document model and instantiates rendering components such as \ref donner::svg::components::RenderingInstanceComponent RenderingInstanceComponent, which are then rendered by the Skia renderer.
+The rendering backend traverses the internal ECS document model and instantiates rendering components such as \ref donner::svg::components::RenderingInstanceComponent "RenderingInstanceComponent", which are then rendered by the Skia renderer.

 Rendering components are attached to the same entities as the document model components, allowing for easy synchronization between the document model and the rendering backend.
 When the document model is modified, the associated rendering components are invalidated.